-Blending is a technique that involves mixing different batches of beer together to achieve a desired flavor profile, consistency, or strength.
+Blending beer is a brewing technique that involves mixing different batches of beer together to achieve a desired flavor profile, consistency, or strength.
 It is used by commercial brewers for various reasons, including increasing production, maintaining product consistency, and creating unique and complex flavors.

-One common practice in blending beer is to brew a high gravity beer, which is a beer with a higher content, typically 10 to 20 percent stronger than the desired final product.
-This allows the brewer to maximize their production by brewing a smaller volume of high gravity beer and then diluting it with after fermentation.
+One common practice in blending beer is to brew a high gravity beer, which is a beer with a higher alcohol content, typically 10 to 20 percent stronger than the desired final product.
+This allows the brewer to maximize their production by brewing a smaller volume of high gravity beer and then diluting it with water after fermentation.
 By doing so, they can produce a larger quantity of beer while still achieving the desired alcohol content.

 Blending beer with water is a cost-effective method for commercial brewers to increase their output.
 It allows them to stretch their resources and maximize efficiency without compromising on the quality or flavor of the final product.
 This technique is especially useful for breweries that have limited fermentation capacity or face challenges with raw material availability.